 - Direct routing: Option to provide access to PSTN for users with online Skype for Business account, Microsoft Teams license, using Microsoft Teams client.
-The SBC is connected to the SIP Proxy in Office 365 without need for any on-premises software from Microsoft.
+The SBC is connected to the SIP Proxy in Microsoft 365 or Office 365 without need for any on-premises software from Microsoft.

 The environment supports the following combinations:

 - Scenario 1: User account in Skype for Business on-premises and will use the Skype for Business client with Enterprise Voice

 - Scenario 2: User account in Skype for business online and will use the Skype for Business client with Hybrid Voice Connectivity